docs Self-service account recovery administrator's guide

 • Reset a password

 Resetting a password will generate a temporary password directly inside Nametag (or link you to a directory page where you can set a new password) which can be used to sign in.
-This applies to new accounts, where the person is setting their own first temporary password using Nametag, as well as existing accounts where the password has been lost or forgotten.
+This applies to new accounts, where the person is setting their own first temporary password using Nametag, and existing accounts where the password has been lost or forgotten.

-Resetting multi-factor authentication devices will remove all of the devices, tokens, apps, etc. that have been associated with that account.
-This includes things like phone numbers set up for SMS messaging, authenticator apps, physical keys, passkeys, and all other multi-factor authentication methods.
-The user will simply re-establish these devices when they sign into their account using only the primary sign-in method (usually a password).
+Resetting multifactor authentication devices will remove all the devices, tokens, apps, etc. that have been associated with that account.
+This includes things like phone numbers set up for SMS messaging, authenticator apps, physical keys, passkeys, and all other multifactor authentication methods.
+The user will re-establish these devices when they sign in to their account using only the primary sign-in method (usually a password).

 Integrating with specific directories

-Once you’ve made your selections, simply click the Connect to Microsoft Entra ID button to connect.
+After you’ve made your selections, select Connect to Entra ID to connect.
 You’ll be directed to the Entra sign in page, where you should enter your administrator credentials.

 Connect to Okta

-Okta includes settings options for resetting password and multi-factor authentication devices as well as unlocking accounts that are locked out due to too many failed login attempts.
+Okta includes settings options for resetting password and multifactor authentication devices and unlocking accounts that are locked out due to too many failed sign in attempts.

 Gather information from Okta